Joost Lagendijk: Political career

 In 1998, when MEP Nel van Dijk left the European Parliament to become chairperson of the Dutch Bureau against Age Discrimination, he suddenly became MEP.
 He became a member of the Committee on Foreign Affairs, which he still is, member of the Committee on Transport and Tourism, which he left after 1999 elections, member of the delegation for relations with Russia, which he also left after the elections, and substitute for the Committee on Economic and Monetary Affairs, which he left after the 2004 elections.

-In 1999 he headed the GreenLeft's electoral list for the European elections.
+In 1999, he headed the GroenLinks electoral list for the European elections.
 He, and with him three other Dutch Greens, were elected into parliament.
 After the elections, he became chair of the delegation to the EU–Turkey Joint Parliamentary Committee, which he still is, and thereby a member of the conference of Delegation leaders.
 He became also member for the delegation for relations with the Southeast European countries, which he left following the 2004 elections.

-In a controversial leadership election in 2004, fellow MEP Kathalijne Buitenweg was elected to head the GreenLeft list in the European Elections instead of Lagendijk.
+In a controversial leadership election in 2004, fellow MEP Kathalijne Buitenweg was elected to head the GroenLinks list in the European Elections instead of Lagendijk.
 After the 2004 elections he became a member of the Subcommittee on Security and Defence, substitute for the Committee on Transport and Tourism and member of the delegation for relations with the Gulf States, including Yemen.
 He was chair of the Joint Parliamentary Committee with Turkey.